I admit it, I was a self confessed corporate work-addict

 I started to make waves in the digital marketing industry, I was shortlisted for awards, I won awards, I was being asked to speak at industry events, I was sent to New York for work twice and I made more money than I needed – I quickly became addicted to my career, climbing the corporate ladder in my early twenties.

-So why didn’t I ever feel satisfied at work?
+So why didn’t I ever feel satisfied in my recent corporate job?

 In my most recent job, I was in a senior role in a large in-house marketing team.
 The sad thing is that I was never overly excited to go to work.
 I was working long hours, often taking my work home with me and was exhausted.
 I often felt underappreciated even though I was doing some really great work that I was proud of.

 For the last 5 years my job has overwhelmingly been one of the the biggest things in my life.
 My corporate job really wasn’t 9-5 either, I would arrive early, work late and often work weekends.

 Most nights, I reflected on what I had accomplished for that day and would think to myself, “Is this really how I want to spend my working days?”.